 Established in 1862, the New England Hospital for Women and Children was the first school for nursing in the United States.

-Check out any of the sponsored listings on this page, including the schools above to learn how you can earn an accelerated MSN.
+Check out any of the sponsored listings on this page, including the partner schools in the table above to learn how you can earn an accelerated MSN.
 Or, complete the form on this page to get matched to the perfect program for you!